rohansanjay/reading/Biographies/Tuesdays_With_Morrie.md

   - Spent every second working
 - Lost touch with Morrie and everyone else from his past

+*Find something fulfilling*

 ### 4. The Audiovisual

 - Morrie became famous in the news

+*Life has a funny way of turning full circle*

 ### 5. The Orientation

 - He worked instead of paying attention to his dying professor
 - Hearing about Morrie dying became Mitch's last class

+*Don't let work take you away from what you care about*

 ### 6. The Classroom